 So Labour’s focus has to be on expanding the electorate.
 This means going beyond merely portraying itself as more competent managers of an economic system that’s failing so many, and putting forward an alternative.
 Being bold, courageous and propositional.
 Policies in 2017 seemed radical to a political class that had for so long narrowly defined the terms of debate, but what Labour offered was popular and as a result it defied expectations.

 Labour badly needs a leader that is prepared to unite the Left by restoring the whip to Jeremy Corbyn, and who has the courage to speak directly to the country’s issues.
 The party’s prospects at the next General Election will depend on Starmer’s ability to dictate the terms of debate around the future of Britain.
-Right now he’s failing to set the political agenda, and is instead splitting his time between desperately trying to appease the on the one hand, and on Westminster bubble stunts on the other — like shopping for wallpaper in John Lewis.
+Right now he’s failing to set the political agenda, and is instead splitting his time between desperately trying to appease the most reactionary elements of the media on the one hand, and on Westminster bubble stunts on the other — like shopping for wallpaper in John Lewis.

 If he can’t figure out why he wants power, and how to communicate why him being in power would be good for the country and will improve people’s lives, then he should resign and make way for someone who can.
 Otherwise, his sole purpose as leader is to function as a useful idiot for the Blairites who briefly lost control of the Labour Party and as a result were more prepared to destroy it than allow a Left-wing leadership to succeed.

 To join the discussion in the comments, become a paid subscriber.

 Join like minded readers that support our journalism, read unlimited articles and enjoy other subscriber-only benefits.Subscribe